Accelerated Bachelor of Science in Nursing (ABSN) Overview

 How the Accelerated BSN Works

-Our full-time Accelerated BSN program follows a rigorous, 16-month curriculum that combines online nursing coursework with hands-on skills and sim labs at our ABSN Learning Site and in-hospital clinical rotations.
+Our full-time Accelerated BSN track follows a rigorous, 16-month curriculum that combines online nursing coursework with hands-on skills and sim labs at our ABSN Learning Site and in-hospital clinical rotations.

 - Online accelerated nursing courses delivered via an interactive e-Learning platform.

 - Hands-on learning through a state-of-the-art nursing simulation lab at our ABSN Learning Site.

 - Diverse, real-world clinical practice in local area health care facilities in and around Portland.

-- Dedicated faculty to offer guidance and support throughout the program.
+- Dedicated faculty to offer guidance and support throughout the BSN program.

-Due to the intensity of the ABSN program, we recommend that students view their accelerated nursing education as a full-time job.
-The program requires you to be dedicated and self-motivated from admission to graduation.
+Due to the intensity of this BSN program, we recommend that students view their accelerated nursing education as a full-time job.
+The ABSN requires you to be dedicated and self-motivated from admission to graduation.

 Earning Your BSN Degree

 At Concordia University-Portland, our goal is your success.
-Our accelerated nursing program prepares you to become more than a nurse – you become a leader who is ready to help transform the world of health care.
+Our accelerated nursing track prepares you to become more than a nurse – you become a leader who is ready to help transform the world of health care.

 Through our small, caring community that encourages supportive student-faculty relationships and spiritual growth, you will learn to care for the whole patient – mind, body, and spirit.
 Our holistic approach to health care education allows you to be prepared to promote health, offer quality bed-side care, and provide leadership, both within health care organizations and in the broader community.

-Upon completing the ABSN program at Concordia, you will graduate with a Bachelor of Science in Nursing (BSN) degree with the clinical preparedness needed to take the National Council Licensure Exam (NCLEX), which is required to become a registered nurse.
+Upon completing the ABSN at Concordia, you will graduate with a Bachelor of Science in Nursing (BSN) degree with the clinical preparedness needed to take the National Council Licensure Exam (NCLEX), which is required to become a registered nurse.

 Contact an enrollment specialist to take the first step toward a nursing career.